Benefits available Immediately upon first day of orientation:

 SUPPLEMENTAL/VOLUNTARY LIFE INSURANCE

-Supplemental life can be purchased upon date of hire or during open enrollment period; must work a minimum of 20 hours per week to be eligible.
+Supplemental life can be purchased for self or family member upon date of hire or during open enrollment period; must work a minimum of 20 hours per week to be eligible.
 Available the first of the month following 6 months of employment.

 LONG TERM DISABILITY